 On February 25, 2017, the Company entered a strategic financial relationship with Millennia Minerals (Singapore) ("Millennia") initially through a binding Memorandum of Understanding (MOU) to be further consummated by the execution of a Definitive Agreement.
-The agreement calls for the Company to sell 20% ownership shares of Idaho CuMo to the Joint Venture for US\$100 million, and sell an 80% interest in Poly Resources to Millennia for US\$100 million.
+The agreement calls for the Company to sell 20% ownership shares of Idaho CuMo (US subsidiary that holds the CuMo Assets) to the Millennia for US\$100 million, and sell an 80% interest in Poly Resources (US Subsidiary that holds the Calida Gold assets) to Millennia for US\$100 million.
 Modifications to the details of the agreement were made in May 2017 and Millennia advanced the sum of US\$1 million to the Company against a 5% ownership in Poly Resources.